 Discipline: A Ballet Dancer’s Middle Name

 We’ve all seen that little boy walking on the tip of his toes or noticed a young girl who loves to pirouette with her arms above her head.
 Many kids show a strong interest in ballet at a very young age and want to go see the Nutcracker every holiday season and feel a true calling for this art form.
 No one dancer goes through the same path, but horseback riding is definitely not the most conventional prologue to a life of pirouettes and piqués!
 However, this was the path of Laurent Guilbaud, a professional ballet dancer who has been touring the world for two decades.
-He frankly admits that he wasn’t particularly fond of dance as a young boy and had no balletic aspirations, but his trainer, noticing both his natural flexibility and strength, suggested that he give ballet a try.
+He frankly admits that he wasn’t particularly fond of dance as a young boy and had no balletic aspirations, but his trainer, noticing both his natural flexibility, strength and discipline, suggested that he give ballet a try.

 A few years and classes later, his father took him on his first big trip to Paris, far from his small French province, with a secret agenda: an audition at the prestigious “Ballet de l’Opéra de Paris” which creates some of the world’s best ballet dancers.
 Laurent was 11 which, whilst it is pretty uncommon at that age to make a serious commitment and to devote all your time and energy to a future career, is pretty normal in the ballet world.
 “Some even start earlier!
 You have to grow up much faster than the other kids and to accept that discipline is your lifestyle and the only option.
 You’re spending all your mornings in academic classes and every afternoon in the dance studio.
 Ballet has to come first at all times if you want to make it and stand out.”
 If “Practice makes Perfect,” in Laurent’s case “Passion came with Performing.”
 Where classes and repetitions felt like work, especially at puberty with all the changes that one’s body is going through and when some dancers no longer recognize their best-known tool, performing felt fun and exciting from his very first moment on stage, when he first saw the audience sitting in the dark.